 (source original unedited photo: eBay)

-Nüral is the trade name (esp. for engine pistons) of the Nürnberger Aluminiumwerke GmbH, which was founded in 1924 and merged with Aluminiumwerke Göttingen GmbH in 1962, to form Alcan Aluminiumwerke GmbH.
+Nüral is the trade name (esp. for engine pistons) of the Nürnberger Aluminiumwerke GmbH, which was founded in 1924.
+In 1962, it merged with Aluminiumwerke Göttingen GmbH, to form Alcan Aluminiumwerke GmbH.
 During the 1990s, it was absorbed into US-based Federal-Mogul.
 Ref.
 14A.

 Fig. 47: advertising for Nüral engine pistons & blocks (1940 and 1947)